RaccoonCH/Rakkit/docs/en/graphql/start/installation.md

 title: Installation
 ---

+# Installation

-Before getting started with TypeGraphQL we need to install some additional dependencies and properly configure the TypeScript configuration for our project.
+Before getting started with Rakkit we need to install some additional dependencies and properly configure the TypeScript configuration for our project.

 > #### Prerequisites
 >